 To prepare for the popular tradition, many faculty, staff and students volunteer to make the traditional dishes served and work the event serving, plating, washing and drying dishes.

-Alumna Sheryl Stanley has chaired for the volunteer committee for the past four years.
+Sheryl Stanley, mother of five Newman alumni, has chaired for the volunteer committee for the past four years.